Worst-Case Services and State-Based Scheduling: Max-Slack Schedules

-It follows from the above theorem and Theorem \ref{T:FP} that $e_\mu^{[\Omega]}$ is a feasible schedule if $\bs\psi^{[\Omega]}$ is schedulable and $\mu$ is feasible.
-In fact, to identify such a feasible schedule, all we need to know is that $\mb{F}_\mu$ is non-empty, while the knowledge of $\mb{F}_\mu = \mb{P}(\beta_\mu)$ is utterly irrelevant.\footnote{A related observation is that by definition, $e_\mu^{[\Omega]}$ is independent of $c$, so it will remain the same as $c$ changes.
-In contrast, according to (\ref{E:betaMu}) and (\ref{E:beta}), $\beta_\mu$ is dependent on $c$, so $\mb{P}(\beta_\mu)$ will expand as $c$ increases and shrink as $c$ decreases.} According to Definition \ref{D:MSS}, $e_\mu^{[\Omega]}$ is confined to a hypercuboid.
-Since this hypercuboid can be easily determined by $\mu$, $\bs{p}^{[\Omega]}$ and $q^{[\Omega]}$ alone, to construct $e_\mu^{[\Omega]}$, no calculation of $\beta_\mu$ is required.
-Of course, according to (\ref{E:muFeasible}), we still need to calculate $\beta(\Omega)$ to ensure $\mu$ to be feasible.
-But even this can be saved if we let $\mu=\min\{c, q^{\l\Omega\r}\}$, that is, let the server be {\it \textbf{work-conserving}} so that it always serves as many tasks as possible.
+A corollary of Theorem~\ref{T:MSS} and Lemma~\ref{L:MSS} is that, if $\mb{F}_\mu$ is non-empty, $e_\mu^{[\Omega]}$ is not just any feasible schedule in $\mb{F}_\mu$ but one that minimizes $\dot\lambda_{ij}^{\l\Omega\r}$ for all $i,j \in \mb{N}$ simultaneously.
+According to Theorem~\ref{T:schedulability}, this implies that, in the next slot, $e_\mu^{[\Omega]}$ leaves maximum room for the server to admit new service requests.
+So $e_\mu^{[\Omega]}$ maximizes the server's capacity slack, which explains why we call it the max-slack schedule.
+If any feasible schedule other than $e_\mu^{[\Omega]}$ is selected from $\mb{F}_\mu$, there will be less capacity slack in the next slot, a cost that should be carefully weighed against any potential benefit of such a selection.

-In addition, (\ref{E:MSS}) also establishes that $e_\mu^{[\Omega]}$ indeed maximizes the server's capacity slack in the next slot, which is where the name max-slack schedule comes from in the first place.
-An implication is that to select any non-max-slack schedule, there will be a price to pay in terms of less capacity slack in the future, which should be carefully weighed against any potential benefit of such a selection.
+According to Theorems~\ref{T:MSS} and \ref{T:FP}, $e_\mu^{[\Omega]}$ is feasible if $\bs\psi^{[\Omega]}$ is schedulable and $\mu$ is feasible.
+According to (\ref{E:MSSDef}), $e_\mu^{[\Omega]}$ is confined to a hypercuboid that can be easily determined from $\mu$, $\bs{p}^{[\Omega]}$, and $q^{[\Omega]}$ alone.
+So, to construct a feasible $e_\mu^{[\Omega]}$, no calculation of $\beta_\mu$ is required.
+This is not surprising because $\beta_\mu$ determines the shape of $\mb{F}_\mu$ which, as already explained, is irrelevant.
+Of course, to ensure that $e_\mu^{[\Omega]}$ is feasible, according to (\ref{E:muFeasible}), we still need to calculate $\beta(\Omega)$ to ensure that $\mu$ is feasible.
+But even this calculation can be avoided if we let $\mu=\min\{c, q^{\l\Omega\r}\}$, that is, if we require that the server be {\it \textbf{work-conserving}} in the sense that it always serves as many tasks as possible.\footnote{Work-conservation is generally desirable.
+But non-work-conserving schedules may be preferred when they can serve other goals, such as: serving best-effort tasks that belong to no existing flow; controlling delay jitter; or in network settings, balancing buffer backlogs.}